-The Curriculum and Instruction emphasis is for teachers interested in honing their skill in all curricular areas.
-The integration of visual and performing arts into traditional subject matter disciplines such as language arts, social studies, science and mathematics is unique to this emphasis.
+The Curriculum and Instruction emphasis is for teachers interested in honing their skills in all curricular areas.
+The integration of visual and performing arts into traditional subject matter disciplines, such as language arts, social studies, science and mathematics, is unique to this emphasis.
 Teachers acquire a deep understanding of how state frameworks and common core standards are integrated into the various disciplines.

 The Language and Literacy emphasis provides a comprehensive and balanced approach to literacy instruction and assessment.
 Teaching students to be strategic readers, writers and evaluators of their own literacy progress is emphasized.
-Through the Literacy Center on campus, CSUN students work in practical settings to assess and assist children experiencing difficulty in developing literacy skills.
+Through the Literacy Center on campus, CSUN students work in practical settings to assess and assist children who are experiencing difficulty in developing literacy skills.

 The Multicultural/Multilingual emphasis focuses on developing a comprehensive and balanced approach to teaching culturally diverse students in K-8 settings.
 The emphasis provides an overview of multicultural education, which includes theories and practices in culturally relevant pedagogy, language acquisition, family and community assets, and multicultural arts education.

 Please contact the department at (818) 677-2621 to reach the graduate advisor or visit the Department of Elementary Education website.

 A career as a teacher in the elementary education setting can lead to a wide spectrum of opportunities.
 A variety of careers are open to teachers as they gain more experience and advanced credentials or degrees.
 In addition to classroom teaching, there are positions as teacher coaches, program coordinators, developers or providers of professional development for teachers, and curriculum development.
 In the corporate world, teachers are often engaged as developers of curriculum and materials for educational purposes and as designers or providers of educational professional development.
 Typically, a valid California teaching credential is required or preferred for advanced credentials in administration, school counseling or specialist credentials.

 Clubs and Societies